davidebbo/davidebbo.github.io/_posts/2015-01-16-azure-resource-manager-client.markdown

 The second is to use a Service Principal.
 My [earlier post](http://blog.davidebbo.com/2014/12/azure-service-principal.html) explains in detail how to create one.
 This is what you would use in automated scenarios, like in a CI server.

-To take the example from that post, after setting things up, you end up with something like this:
+To take the example from that post, after setting things up, you end up with something like this (no, they're not valid credentials!):

 - Tenant ID: 361fae6d-4e30-4f72-8bc9-3eae70130332
 - AppId/Username: dc5216de-6fac-451a-bec4-9d2fb5568031